stevenxchung/Angular-6-Simple-Goals-App-Demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+This is a simple web page that shows how data can be managed in Angular 6.

+**You can view the live demo [here](https://stevenxchung.github.io/Angular-6-Simple-Goals-App-Demo/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.